nmmull/compsig/README.md

 s2 * s1
 ```

-In particular, note that there is no built-in function for
+Note that there is no built-in function for constructing a sine wave
-constructing a sine wave of a given frequency and phase.
-This
+of a given frequency and phase.
+This function can be implemented by
-function can be implemented by composing `sin` with a linear function
+composing `sin` with a linear function of `t`, the identity (time)
-of `t`, the identity (time) signal.
+signal.

-LambdaSC programs are evaluated to `Signal.t` values (described
+LambdaSC programs are intepreted as `Signal.t` values, as described
-above).
+above.

 ## Example

 Consider this more complicated example, which is a translation of
-tweet0045 by [Fredrik Olofsson](https://fredrikolofsson.com/) written in `examples/ex4.ml`.
+tweet0045 by [Fredrik Olofsson](https://fredrikolofsson.com/) (and appears in `examples/ex4.ml`).

 ```ocaml
 let pi = 3.14159265358979312 in